Email marketing statistics in 2022 are important if you own a business.

 Even though mobile phones make it easy for customers to check emails, certain peak times are defined based on proven studies.
-It is always better to deliver emails in the daytime compared to midnight.
+It is always better to deliver emails in the daytime compared to during the night.

 Most people will check their emails in the morning soon after waking up.
-So the em get delivered in the maritime will get the first views.
+So the email should be sent in the morning.

-Since Monday is the beginning of the working days, it is better to avoid promotional emails as they will be left unnoticed in a rush.
+Since Monday is the beginning of the work week, it is better to avoid promotional emails as they will be left unnoticed in a rush.

-Similarly, during weekends, people will be exhausted and traveling to some holiday spot.
-Emails delivered during Tuesdays in the early morning and night before bed have more opening rates than other times.
+Similarly, during weekends, people will be exhausted and not as likely to check their emails.
+Emails delivered during Tuesdays in the early morning and night before bed have a higher open rate than other times.

 43. 47% of The Emails Are Spam